 Squiggly lines add a touch of whimsy to these coffin nails.
 Choose a few complementary colors against a neutral base to recreate this gorgeous mani.
 Nail gems are optional but highly encouraged.

-What if you could confine color to a short nail bed but still capture the essence of a long, coffin-shaped nail?
+What if you could confine color to a short nailbed but still capture the essence of a long, coffin-shaped nail?
 Well, with this clear peach glitter mani, you can.
-The nail look requires professional skill, so be sure to make an appointment with a manicurist to bring the peach-pumpkin look to life.
+These nails require professional skills, so be sure to make an appointment with a manicurist to bring the peach-pumpkin look to life.

 Ah, pink or blue?
 A tale as old as time.
-These coffin nails look like they came straight from Kylie Jenner's IG feed, featuring a fun jelly finish and Stormi Webster-inspired butterfly nail art.
-If you have super long nails all on your own, you can paint the base yourself using the pink and blue polish of your choice.
+These coffin nails look like they came straight from Kylie Jenner's IG feed, featuring a fun jelly finish and Sour-inspired butterfly nail art.
+If you have super long nails, you can paint the base yourself using a pink and blue polish of your choice.

 Nude, neon, and negative space?
 What's not to love?
 These more keyboard-friendly coffin nails are simple as can be with just a pop of diagonal color on each corner.
 You can DIY the look with a little striping tape and a touch-up brush nearby.

-Last but not least, we have Jenner's famous tie dye coffin-shaped nails.
+We can't forget Kylie Jenner's famous tie-dye coffin-shaped nails.
 The pale, blurred design is a summer staple that can be updated for every season by simply switching out the colors.
-While her manicure was created by a celebrity manicurist, you can try to DIY the look by sponging your favorite colors on top of a white base coat.
+While her mani was created by a celebrity manicurist, you can try to DIY the look by sponging your favorite colors on top of a white base coat.